 IDIs are a very powerful approach when conducting B2B qualitative customer research because they have a few key advantages:

-Because an in-depth interview is a one-on-one conversation, there are ample opportunities to probe and uncover the real root causes of certain behaviors, perceptions, or beliefs.
+Because an in-depth interview is often a one-on-one conversation, there are ample opportunities to probe and uncover the real root causes of certain behaviors, perceptions, or beliefs.
 Unlike more structured research methods, an IDI is based on open-ended questions that can be tailored to the interviewee and their particular situation.
-A skilled interviewer will develop a rapport with respondents, putting them at ease so they can elicit candid feedback and listen carefully for cues to explore something further.
+A skilled interviewer will develop a rapport with the participant, putting them at ease so they can elicit candid feedback and listen carefully for cues to explore something further.
 The result is not simply the superficial reason or thinking, but the deeper considerations and contributing factors that are often beneath the surface.

 In-depth interviews are flexible.

-Even an open-ended questionnaire is limited.
 IDIs have more freedom because their loose structure leaves room for natural, conversational flow.
 Interviewers can explore critical observations and expand on key topics, following where the interviewee leads.
 This has the dual effects of making the respondent feel heard and revealing deeper insights.
 The flexibility inherent in this type of research can also reveal something unanticipated but immensely valuable.

 In-depth interviews give context.